DudeGFA/Udacity_Cloud_Devops_ND_Project1/README.md

 ### Security Groups and Roles

 Since you will be downloading the application archive from an **S3 Bucket**, you'll need to create an **IAM Role** that allows your instances to use the S3 Service.
-Udagram communicates on the default HTTP Port: 80, so your servers will need this inbound port open since you will use it with the **Load Balancer** and **the Load Balancer Health Check.**
+Udagram communicates on the default `HTTP Port: 80`, so your servers will need this inbound port open since you will use it with the **Load Balancer** and **the Load Balancer Health Check.**
 As for outbound, the servers will need unrestricted internet access to be able to download and update their software.
-The load balancer should allow all public traffic (0.0.0.0/0) on port 80 inbound, which is the default HTTP port.
-Outbound, it will only be using port 80 to reach the internal servers.
+The load balancer should allow all public traffic `(0.0.0.0/0)` on `port 80` inbound, which is the default `HTTP port`.
+Outbound, it will only be using `port 80` to reach the internal servers.
 The application needs to be deployed into private subnets with a **Load Balancer** located in a public subnet.
 One of the output exports of the **CloudFormation** script should be the public URL of the **LoadBalancer.
-Bonus points** if you add <span style="background-color: #FFFF00">Marked text</span> in front of the load balancer **DNS Name** in the output, for convenience.
+Bonus points** if you add `http://` in front of the load balancer **DNS Name** in the output, for convenience.

 Gather your files and submit them via a zipped folder or a GitHub link.